-Safeguards to Meet the Safety and Shelter Needs of Special Populations

-Sarah's House, the ESG funded shelter, has a handicapped accessible unit and bathroom to serve those individuals with disabilities.
-Sarah's House also offers mental health and substance abuse assessments by licensed professionals.
-The program has 24 hour security and program staff available to meet the needs of shelter guests.
+Safeguards to Meet the Safety and Shelter Needs of Special Populations abuse assessments by licensed professionals.
+The program has 24-hour security and program staff available to meet the needs of shelter guests.
 Case management and support services are available to all guests including those with the highest barriers to housing.
 Families and individuals may apply for rapid re-housing or Project North, an on-site housing program, which provides supported housing for a period of 3 to 12 months allowing guests to address housing barriers.
-Additionally, clients are assessed for the County's permanent supportive housing programs and other the rapid re-housing programs.
+Additionally, clients are assessed for the County's permanent supportive housing programs and other rapid re-housing programs.